sabbir-21/SDF-Protein-CADD/README.md

 ![ss_pubchem](ss_pubchem.png)

 ## Problems
-~~1. two word can't be used in xlsx file name. ex: "curcuma longa.xlsx" can't be used; instead use one word name like "curcuma.xlsx".~~

-~~2. if xlsx files first cell is empty, will download an empty sdf file.
-You need to delete that empty file later.~~
 1. App can't be opened offline.
 App is fully based on Online.
-Internet connection problem may `crash` the app.
+Internet connection problem may `crash` the app. `Re-Opening the app may solve the problem`
 2. Windows defender detects the app as malware.
 So you have to turn off windows defender while downloading the app.
 See details [here ](https://stackoverflow.com/questions/43777106/program-made-with-pyinstaller-now-seen-as-a-trojan-horse-by-avg) why this happens.
+`Downloading with CMD may solve the problem.`

 ## Language
 Built with  [![Windows](https://www.python.org/static/favicon.ico
 )](https://www.python.org/)

 ## License
-MIT
+© Sabbir Ahmed

 **Paid Software, Yeah!**